timosarkka/data-eng-skills/README.md

 ## 9. Results and Analysis

 All in all, I extracted about ~300 Data Engineer job listings where location was defined as the United States.
-I sorted the results by date before extracting, that way I'd always get only fresh data.
+I sorted the results by date before extracting, that way I'd always get only new data.

 ![image](https://github.com/user-attachments/assets/1db0a74e-88e1-419a-a8aa-35ea2a42abf7)